Find out which French visa or permit you need to visit, live, work or study in France.

 - DIRECCTE – this is the French language website for the French Labour Ministry Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l’emploi.
 Go the main website and you can be redirected to the French region you need.

-- OFII -– this is the English language version of the website for the L'office Francais de l'immigration et de l'intégration, the French agency in charge of migration.
+- OFII -– this is the English language version of the website for the L’office Francais de l’immigration et de l’intégration, the French agency in charge of migration.
+(Click the “EN” in the top right corner for English).
 There are offices all over France; look on the website for contact details of your nearest one.

 - France Diplomatie – this webpage is the English version of the website for the French Ministry of Foreign Affairs, for more information on visas and migration to France.

-- ARS – this webpage is the French language website for the Agence Régionale de Santé and where you can find your local Direction départementale des affaires sanitaires et sociales (DDASS).
+- ARS – this webpage is the French language website for the Agence Régionale de Santé and where you can find your local regional health department Direction départementale des affaires sanitaires et sociales, or (DDASS).

 - Service-Public – this website is for the French government’s public services (in French).
 To find the contact details of your local mairie (town hall) see here, and for other local departments and public services, see here.